 In 2013 the Council turned a sandy, gritty area of London Fields into a giant pictorial meadow the size of a football pitch.
 The flowers provided a glorious display for the senses with a myriad of colours and a thick honey scent which had to be smelled to be believed.

 The meadow provided a rich habitat for butterflies and bees and we even had a report from a local honey producer who said his production had gone "through the roof".
 The meadow proved to be incredibly popular with park users who took advantage of the paths cut through the meadow to wander and sit among the flowers.
+We used both annual and perennial species, so it will regrow every spring - but it will require management to ensure a good floral display year on year.

 - More information on urban meadows